paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-031-marine-mammal-protection.md

     (iii) developing the contingency plan in accordance with subsection (b), to assist the Secretary in responding to unusual mortality events.

-  (B) The Federal Advisory Committee Act (5 App.
-U.S.C.) shall not apply to the marine mammal unusual mortality event working group established under this paragraph.
+  (B) Chapter 10 of title 5 shall not apply to the marine mammal unusual mortality event working group established under this paragraph.

 (2) **Response timing** — The Secretary, in consultation with the Secretary of the Interior, shall to the extent necessary and practicable—